ocp-power-automation/ocp4-upi-powervm/docs/quickstart.md

     * `instance_type` : The name of the desired flavor.
     * `image_id` : The image ID of the desired RHCOS image.
     * `count` : Number of master nodes.
  * `worker` : Map of below parameters for worker hosts.
-(Atleaset 2 Workers are required for running router pods in HA mode)
     * `instance_type` : The name of the desired flavor.
     * `image_id` : The image ID of the desired RHCOS image.
     * `count` : Number of worker nodes.